parthvarute09/Aplexplanet_Internship_task3/README.md

 Represents the number of customers who made repeat purchases.

-**Business Purpose:**
+### Business Purpose

-Helps measure customer retention and purchasing loyalty.
-A higher number of repeat customers indicates stronger customer engagement and provides opportunities for customer retention and loyalty programs.
+Repeat Customers provides an indication of customer retention and purchasing loyalty.
+A higher number of repeat customers can indicate stronger customer engagement and create opportunities for customer retention and loyalty programs.

 ---

 # 🔍 Deep-Dive Analysis

-The dashboard performs analysis across multiple business dimensions.
+The dashboard performs analysis across multiple business dimensions, including sales trends, geography, products, categories, and customer demographics.

+---

 ## 📈 1.
 Revenue & Orders by Month and Year